Why Don't You?

 Why Don't You? was a BBC children's television series created by producer/director Patrick Dowling and broadcast in 42 series between 20 August 1973 and 21 April 1995.
 The format consisted of groups or "gangs" of children responding to letters from viewers who wrote into the show suggesting games, 'makes' and days out.
 Typically these were arts-and-crafts activities or games and magic tricks children could learn to impress their friends.
+The full title, as heard on the title sequence, is "Why don’t you just switch off your television set and go and do something less boring instead?"

 Broadcast history

 The show was originally broadcast in the morning during the school summer holidays and once was shown during the weekday evening children's TV slot.
 Later it went out during the Easter and Christmas school holidays although it was also broadcast once on Saturday mornings.

 Russell T Davies was at one time a producer and director for Why Don't You...? before going on to greater fame as writer of Queer as Folk and producer of the 2005 revival of Doctor Who.
 Under Davies's direction, the format of the series shifted from magazine show to drama, with plots frequently centring on harebrained young Welsh presenter Ben Slade and his increasingly elaborate inventions.
 Slade was the longest serving presenter in the show's 22-year run.

 During the Russell T Davies/Ben Slade era viewing figures rose from 0.9 to 3 million up against stiff competition on ITV.
 Slade and Davies reunited in 2019 in a BBC Radio Wales documentary, first broadcast in December of that year.

+Many of the episodes are now lost, having been wiped from the BBC archives.